Advantages and Disadvantages of a Corporation: Everything You Need to Know

 Corporations can choose to be privately-held or publicly traded.
 A private corporation has a centralized group of investors that have limited options for transferring or selling their shares.
 Because it is privately-held, a shareholder cannot sell their shares in an open marketplace to the general public.

 The other option for corporations is to be a public company which means the shares of the corporation can be bought and sold to the general public.
 To become a public company, one must register their shares for sale with the Securities and Exchange Commission (SEC).
 When a company does go public, they will issue an IPO or initial public offering.

 If you need help with the advantages and disadvantages of a corporation, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.